 Examples of enablers

-are other tools of participation.
+The open source model used for Linux is well known.
+Over 20 million programmers are jointly developing code together.
+The free Internet telephone software Skype, with 200 million user (Nov, 2005) and the search engine Google are other tools of participation.
 “Internet is reducing the transaction costs and entry barriers in all industries”, says Andrew McLauchglin, chief policy officer of Google Inc. This gives rise to hyper competition, but also enables smaller brands to sell their products.
 For example, over 700 000 people selling goods and services in the US have e-Bay as their main source of income.
 CDBaby has enabled some 400 000 independent bands to sell their music.

 Online social networking

-enabling social networking on line.
+Other tools of participation are CIWI and Open BC enabling social networking on line.
 OpenBC has some 650 000 members mainly in Europe and Asia, available in 16 languages, enabling the members to not only keep track of what their contacts, and their contacts contacts, are doing, but also where they are at a specific moment in time.
 Speaking about social networking, the online community Lunarstorm is in fact the largest city in Sweden with 1.2 million users, representing 75% of all young kids in Sweden.
 With 1.3 billion web pages linked to every month, it is as big as the largest online newspaper in India.
 Wikipedia, the free encyclopedia that anyone can edit has over 800 000 articles in the US only.
 Habbo Hotel, a virtual hang-out pixelized as a 5-star luxury hotel, engage 5 million users with an annual turnover of 40 million euros.

 Click on the title of this blog (“12.
-Tools of participation”) to read the whole article by David Batstone
+Tools of participation”) to read the whole article by David Batstone.

 No comments: